jpnewman/my-jekyll-website/cv.md

 - Drive CI / CD best practices.
 - Create Ansible playbooks for CI / CD servers.
 - Create HashiCorp Terraform templates to deploy AWS and VMware architecture.
-- Create HashiCorp Packer templates to create custom AWS AMI and VMware templates.
+- Create HashiCorp Packer templates for AWS and VMware.
 - Support SOA architecture applications that use NServiceBus using both MSMQ, with DTC, and RabbitMQ as a transportation layer.
 - Interim Scrum Master, during the transitions.
 - Interim Team Lead, of 3 people.